BiCroLab/iFISH-probe-design/usage.md

 ---
-title: "FISH-ProDe Usage"
+title: "iFISH-probe-design Usage"
 ---

-# How to run FISH-ProDe
+# How to run iFISH-probe-design

 ## Web interface